-For children attending the school's nursery, application to the reception class of the school must be made in the normal way, to the home local authority.
-Attendance at the school's nursery does not automatically guarantee that a place will be offered at the school.
+For children attending the school's nursery, application to the reception class of the school should be made in the normal way, to the local authority.
+Attendance at the school's nursery does not guarantee that a place will be offered at the school.

-False evidence
+False Evidence

-The governing body reserves the right to withdraw the offer of a place or, where a child is already attending the school, the place itself, where it is satisfied that the offer or place was obtained by deception.
+The governing body reserves the right to withdraw the offer of a place where false evidence is received.